TechMediaToday

 This is because when you turn on the computer, it writes data to your hard disk drive or solid-state drive.
 You think that your computer is sitting idle but possibly data is being written to the drive.

 The ‘behind-the-scenes’ system processes such as driver updates, virus scanning, and OS updates can potentially overwrite the data that you’ve lost or deleted.
+So, if you’ve lost data, make sure to power off your system immediately and avoid turning it on and off again.

 Another common myth is putting a hard drive in the freezer can help in recovering data.
 But putting your broken hard drive in a freezer to bring it back to life is definitely a bad idea.